ryan-txn/tp/docs/UserGuide.md

 ```
 #### Delete meal from meal log: `delete mealEntry {index of meal in the meal log}`
 - Deletes meal entry from the meal log at the specified index
+- Note: depending on your system the bars might look different
 - Example Usage
 ```
 delete mealEntry 1